Nigerian oil labour union suspends Exxon Mobil strike in Rivers state

 Strikes by Exxon workers in Nigeria at the end of last year did affect output, delaying loadings by weeks.

-(Reporting by Tife Owolabi and Alexis Akwagyiram in Lagos; Editing by Dale Hudson)
+(Reporting by Tife Owolabi, Alexis Akwagyiram in Lagos and Anamesere Igboeroteonwu in Onitsha; Editing by Dale Hudson, Bernard Orr)

-* Compass Diversified Holdings announces pricing of $100 million preferred share offering

-SAO PAULO, June 19 Brazil's state-run oil company Petróleo Brasileiro SA on Monday said its board has approved a settlement to end an United States-based lawsuit opened by some affiliates of The Vanguard Group, one of its largest shareholders.